UK urges citizens to stay at home over Easter, police ready to get tough

-"Everyone has a role to play in this, and the best way we can protect our loved ones is by staying away this Easter," a government spokeswoman said.
-"We understand that people will want to spend time with their friends and families this Easter, and we recognize that we are asking the public to make sacrifices in the fight against this disease."
+The country is into its third week of stringent restrictions, with people ordered to stay at home unless going out to buy food or to exercise once a day.
+Police have been given powers to fine those who break the rules.
+"We understand that people will want to spend time with their friends and families this Easter, and we recognise that we are asking the public to make sacrifices in the fight against this disease," a government spokeswoman said.

-Although the government has said the lockdown is broadly being well-observed and reducing the spread of the virus, the nation's resolve has already been tested by unseasonably warm weather, with more forecast over the next few days.
-British police have warned they will use their enforcement powers against those who flout the restrictions.
+Although the government has said the lockdown is broadly being well observed, people's resolve has already been tested by unseasonably warm weather, with more forecast over the next few days.
+London's parks were busy on Saturday but nearly everyone seemed to be observing the social distancing rules, while Brighton beach on the English south coast, normally heaving with visitors on a sunny day, was almost empty.

-Police in the northern English city of Manchester said almost 500 house parties and more than 600 other incidents had been reported to them in the two weeks to April 7.
-"We are trying to engage, explain, and encourage everyone to follow the government guidance," Chief Constable Ian Hopkins said.
-"However, where people do not comply with the guidelines, we will use the legislative powers."
+Police had warned they will more readily use new emergency powers to fine who flouted the restrictions during the four-day Easter holiday.
+Scotland's police said it had issued just over 500 fines across the country since the law came into effect.
+A YouGov opinion poll found 74% of the public backed the way officers have enforced the lockdown so far, but 32% thought they had sometimes gone too far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)